kinoml.datasets.torch_datasets¶

 Load

-arrays from a NPZ file present in disk.
-These files must expose at least two keys:X
+Xandyarrays from a NPZ file present in disk.
+These files must expose at least two keys:Xandy.
+It can also contain three more:idx_train,idx_testandidx_val, which correspond to the indices of the training, test and validation subsets.- Parameters:

 npz (str) – Path to a NPZ file with the keys exposed above.